 Another factor here is that men are raised in a hierarchical, competitive, win-lose world.
 Women tend to function in a much more cooperative way.
 It is also okay for them to be vulnerable, not so for men.
 Despite our changing world, it's usually considered that men are better at handling money than women, even though there is virtually no training in it.

 Even high school boys consider themselves good with money and the girls consider themselves not good.
 In truth, they probably know the same amount about money.
-Perhaps they have a bank account and have used personal tax prep software to file taxes.
 Their ideas come from cultural stereotypes that are rarely questioned.

 Another factor to consider in financial decision making in relationships is that when men make money on the stock market, they pat themselves on the back.
 When they lose, they blame circumstance.
 When women win, they credit their advisers or good luck.
 When they lose, they blame themselves.